joomla/Manual/docs/building-extensions/libraries/basic-library.md

 ```
 libraries/
-    mylibrary/
-        Service/
-            MyService.php
-        mylibrary.xml
+    yourlibraryname/
+        src/
+            YourLibrary.php
+        yourlibraryname.xml
 ```

 ### Key Sections of the Library

-- `Service/MyService.php`: This is the main file of the library.
+- `src/YourLibrary.php`: This is the main file of the library.
 It contains the class definition and the functions that the library will provide.
-- `mylibrary.xml`: This file contains the metadata for the library.
+- `yourlibraryname.xml`: This file contains the metadata for the library.
-- `mylibrary.php`: This file is the entry point for the library.
-- `Service/`: This folder contains the service classes for the library.

 ### Extension manifest file